 The use of technology through automated systems for better food safety management was a key area of discussion and EY’s Food Act Compliance Tool was also launched at the session.
 This technology-based solution can enable organizations to record and manage regulatory compliances for relevant jurisdictions at a batch level of the products being produced and placed into the market.
 It can also provide assistance in identifying conformances and non-conformances on a periodic basis and enhance preparations for potential regulatory inspections.

-Subsequently, Pinakiranjan Mishra, Partner and National Leader, Retail and Consumer Products and Raghu Guda, Director, Fraud Investigation & Dispute Services shared their experiences with the attendees at the session.
-While Pinkiranjan highlighted an increasing shift toward self-compliance and risk based controls in the retail and consumer products space; Raghu stressed on potential risks across the supply chain and use of technology to mitigate them.
+Subsequently, Pinakiranjan Mishra, Partner and National Leader, Retail and Consumer Products shared his experience with the attendees at the session.
+He highlighted an increasing shift toward self-compliance and risk based controls in the retail and consumer products space.
 The use of latest technologies such as Robotics Process Automation can help Food Business Operators (FBOs) manage costs and improve quality by automating routine tasks.

 The session concluded with an interactive panel discussion on ‘Food Safety in India – Industry and regulators’ highlighting that the success of food safety initiatives will depend on collaboration of all stakeholders in the ecosystem – organizations, regulators and consumers.
 Dr. Pallavi Darade, IRS, Commissioner of Food Safety, Food and Drugs Administration, Maharashtra expressed that organizations must raise their compliance standards and work closely with the State Governments to address risks.
 Ms. Madhavi Das, Chief Management Services Officer, FSSAI discussed the industry’s positive transition from a stage of being just ‘tools’ in the food safety compliance process, to becoming an enabler.